ashishsober/Master-detail-with-ANG2/README.md

 * start the application with ng-serve instead of npm start
 * How to give the build in Angular-cli project

-        just type the commant ' ng build --prod ' it will create a dist folder in the root directory
+        just type the command ' ng build --prod ' it will create a dist folder in the root directory

 # Created angular Forms